2005 Greater Los Angeles Homeless Count - final report released January 12, 2006

 and educational groups.

 Grass Roots Organizing for Welfare

-Grass Roots Organizing for Welfare Leadership (GROWL) is
+Grass Roots Organizing for Welfare Leadership (GROWL) was

 a national movement of welfare rights and economic justice